Ethiopia starts partial power generation from Blue Nile dam

 “We want to export our pollution-free electricity to Europe through Sudan and Egypt, so the way forward is cooperation among us.
 Ethiopia doesn't want and intend to harm anyone else,” he said.

-Ethiopia contends the US$4.2-billion dam is essential for its development and will enable it to distribute power to its population of more than 110 million.
+Ethiopia contends the $4.2 billion dam is essential for its development and will enable it to distribute power to its population of more than 110 million.

 Several rounds of talks have been held in attempts to solve the stalemate.

-The dam's construction started in 2011 and the completion date was missed years ago due to the embezzlement of funds and design flaws.
+The dam's construction started in 2011 and the completion date was missed years ago due to embezzlement and design flaws.

 ADVERTISEMENT